Tom-PIT/Connected.Docs/en/Assets/CodeLists/RawMaterials.md

 ## Deletion

+ Click **Delete** on the edit screen to open a confirmation dialog:

+ **Are you sure you want to delete this record?**

+If confirmed, the raw material is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
-A raw material can be deleted only if it is not referenced by other records.
+>A raw material can be deleted only if it is not referenced by other records.